Temporary Installations at Sneak ‘Peak’ 2014

 MOBRO Challenge constitutes the culmination of a recent project, There Is No Place Called Away, which re-contextualizes the practice of landfilling by scaling it to the artist’s body and personal space.
 TINPCA began by keeping all personal garbage for a month, with the goal of designing a “personal landfill.”
 MOBRO Challenge, which draws inspiration from the infamous MOBRO garbage barge, was a final attempt to both contend with the artist’s own “wicked” problem, and bridge the perceived distance between his “here” and the “away” of the landfill.

-Social Mirror (1983) by Mierle Laderman Ukeles, the artist-in-residence for the NYC Department of Sanitation, is a 12-ton, 28-foot long DSNY collection truck reconfigured with glass panels.
+Social Mirror, by the artist-in-residence for the NYC Department of Sanitation, is a 12-ton, 28-foot long DSNY collection truck reconfigured with glass panels.
 This unique work of art was a highlight of the inaugural New York City Art Parade in 1983, and is a permanent, mobile public-art work that the Department proudly uses in parades and various special events.

 Chasing Sanitation, Liz Ligon and Lisa Dowda